criteo/command-launcher/gh-pages/content/en/docs/overview/built-in-commands.md

 ### package delete

-Remove a dropin package from the package name defined in manifest
+Remove a *dropin package* from the package name defined in the manifest.

 ```shell
 cola package delete command-launcher-example-package